Bentechy66/discord-db/SPEC.md

  - 0: This is for a table defenition

 ## Library Classes
+*The following section, as with the rest of this document, is still under development.
+Static properties may be changed to get_x() methods*
 ### Record
 `classes.record`

 Represents a record in a table

 Properties:
+ - `record.message`: A dict representing a Message object from the Discord API.
+Mainly for internal use.
  - `record.table`: A Table object representing the Table this record belongs to.
  - `record.created_at`: An ISO8601 timestamp of when the record was created.
  - `record.updated_at`: An ISO8601 timestamp of when the record was updated.